jhu-oose-f22/team-gobluejays/README.md

     - [x] implement frontend of the weekly calendar
     - [x] add custom event to schedule
     - [x] implement the backend for user events and activity
-    - [ ] connect the backend to current codebase
 - [x] View campus events
     - [x] implement frontend of the campus event tab
-    - [x] design UI interface of the event page on Figma#11
+    - [x] design UI interface of the event page on Figma
 - [ ] Access school apps and websites
     - [x] Add more Apps and Websites to Apps/Websites Sections (Find icons online)
     - [x] Create Apps and Websites Section on Home Page